-A copy of each student's Individual Anaphylaxis Management Plan will be stored with their ASCIA Action Plan for Anaphylaxis at their classroom.
-Students are encouraged to keep their adrenaline autoinjectors on their person.
-Adrenaline autoinjectors for general use are available at the staffroom in the First Aid cupboard and are labelled "general use".
+A copy of each student's Individual Anaphylaxis Management Plan will be stored with their ASCIA Action Plan for Anaphylaxis at The Austin School.
+Students are encouraged to keep their adrenaline autoinjectors on their person or with their classroom teacher.
+Adrenaline autoinjectors for general use are available in the staffroom and are labelled "general use".